chrisnajman/filter-quotes-v2/README.md

 - ARIA attributes (`aria-expanded`) dynamically updated on all `<summary>` elements.
 - Escape key support: closes the open `<details>` and returns focus to its `<summary>`.
+- Quotations rendered as `<blockquote>` elements for longer text benefit assistive technologies by clearly indicating quoted or cited material.
+Screen readers announce them as quotations, improving semantic context.
+- The inline `<q>` element is retained for shorter quotations to ensure natural, readable inline flow while remaining accessible.

 ### No JS

-If JavaScript is disabled, a warning message is displayed and the loader animation, theme-toggler, quotes display and filtering cease to function.
+If JavaScript is disabled, a warning message is displayed and the loader animation, theme-toggler, quotations display and filtering cease to function.

 [Back to menu](#menu)